asafiw/simloud-docs/src/pages/en/simloudfile.yaml.md

 - `* ` - will be set domain from `Origin` request header or form `.external_api.base_domain`;
 - `<domain-name>`- will always be set this domain.

+The `Access-Control-Allow-Origin` response header indicates whether the response can be shared with requesting code from the given origin.

 ### `.external_api.cors.cors-allow-credentials`